Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Experiments

-Next, we continually train strong backbones, including LaBSE and mSimCSE to validate the effectiveness of multiple positives for pretrained sentence embedding models.
-Their results of BUCC and Tatoeba are adopted from \citet{wang-etal-2022-english}.
-For mSimCSE$_{all}$, we use its released checkpoint~\footnote{\url{https://github.com/yaushian/mSimCSE}} to evaluate its performance on STS17, STS22, and MTOP Domain Classification.
+Next, we continually train sentence embedding models, including LaBSE and mSimCSE to validate the effectiveness of multiple positives for pretrained sentence embedding models.
+For mSimCSE$_{all}$, their results of BUCC and Tatoeba are adopted from \citet{wang-etal-2022-english} while we use its released checkpoint~\footnote{\url{https://github.com/yaushian/mSimCSE}} to evaluate its performance on STS17, STS22, and MTOP Domain Classification.
 LaBSE's results are adopted from the MTEB leaderboard.

 Upon examining the lower part of Table~\ref{table_overall}, we can observe that the highest scores for each task are obtained by models continually trained on our framework.
 At the same time, it is evident that the improvements in the BUCC, STS, and MTOP Domain Classification tasks are more prominent compared to the Tatoeba dataset.
 A possible reason for this observation is that we only include five languages, excluding English in our dataset, in contrast to the comprehensive evaluation of 36 languages in the Tatoeba dataset.
 These findings imply that the utilization of multiple positives can even significantly enhance the performance of well-trained sentence embedding models, indicating the robustness of our proposed method.
-Refer to Appendix~\ref{appendix2} for detailed results.